 These are a special case of the general AD theories described in \cite{Agarwal:2017roi} and we expect that the limit of the index described here also relates those theories.}

 The results of this note open many venues for connecting partition functions of different SCFTs.
-It will be extremely interesting to find a first principle derivation of the ``experimental'' observations we report here. \acknowledgements We would like to thank Leonardo Rastelli, Matteo Sacchi, Wenbin Yan, and Gabi Zafrir for enlightening and useful discussions.
+It will be extremely interesting to find a first principle derivation of the ``experimental'' observations we report here.

+{\bf Acknowledgments:} We would like to thank Leonardo Rastelli, Matteo Sacchi, Wenbin Yan, and Gabi Zafrir for enlightening and useful discussions.
 SSR is grateful to the SCGP for hospitality during the program ``Supersymmetric Quantum Field Theories, Vertex Operator Algebras, and Geometry'', where this project was initiated.
 The work of AD is supported in part by NSF grant PHY-2210533 and by the Simons Foundation grant 681267 (Simons Investigator Award).
 The research of SSR is supported in part by the Planning and Budgeting committee, by the Israel Science Foundation under grant no. 2159/22, and by BSF-NSF grant no. 2023769.